itepastra/QDI-homework-week-3-4/main.typ

 	Use the cartoons to describe how you would read out the final qubit state.
 What do you expect for the current in the QPC?
 ]

+To read out the final qubit state we need to move the states back around the fermi level like in @around-fermi.
+We then start reading the current through the QPC, if we notice it drops the qubit was in the exited state and tunneled back to the reservoir.
+If the electron does not leave the quantum dot, and therefore the measured current does not change, the qubit was in state $ket(0)$.

 = Magnetic field strength and current